MySQL is a relational database management system. This tutorial will help you to install MySQL 5.7 on Fedora Linux systems.

 sudo dnf update

 Step 2 – Configure Yum Repository

-The MySQL team provides Yum repository for the installation of MySQL community server on Fedora systems.
+The MySQL team provides a Yum repository for the installation of the MySQL community server on Fedora systems.
 First, download the GnuPG key to your local system.

 cd /etc/pki/rpm-gpg sudo wget https://repo.mysql.com/RPM-GPG-KEY-mysql

 After that create a repository file as:

 [mysql57-community] name=MySQL 5.7 Community Server baseurl=http://repo.mysql.com/yum/mysql-5.7-community/fc/$releasever/$basearch/ enabled=1 gpgcheck=1 gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-mysql